splunk/public-o11y-docs/admin/notif-services/jira.rst

    password.

    The user you associate with this integration must have Jira permissions to create issues, add comments, and browse projects.
-This user will be the reporter on the Jira issues created by using this integration.
+This user is the reporter on the Jira issues created by using this integration.

 #.
 In :guilabel:`Select Project`, select the project you want the alert notifications to create issues in, and select
    :guilabel:`Apply`.